olexandr7/opendata-urban-ee/README.md

 ## Acknowledgement

-Project-related activities are performed within the framework of Nordplus project NPHZ-2018/10096 (Teaching development of augmented reality storytelling for urban regeneration)
+Project-related activities are performed within the framework of Nordplus project NPHZ-2018/10096 (Teaching development of augmented reality storytelling for urban regeneration).